Escape from Fort Stanton: Background

-The escape
+The Escape

-There were a few escape attempts before and after the incident in November 1942; the Germans "climbed fences, walked off work details, or dug tunnels", but all of the escapees were caught and returned to the camp.
-After a while, the Germans likely felt that escaping was futile because of the remoteness of the area.
-Apart from Mexico, which is over 100 miles south of the Fort Stanton, there was nowhere to escape to.
+There were a few escape attempts before and after the incident in November 1942; the Germans "climbed fences, walked off work details, or dug tunnels," but all of the escapees were caught and returned to the camp.
+After a while, the Germans likely felt that escaping was futile because of the area's remoteness.
+Apart from Mexico, which is over 100 miles south of Fort Stanton, there was nowhere to escape to.
 Even still, four men attempted to make the journey.

-On the night of November 1, 1942, Bruno Dathe, Willy Michel, Hermann Runne, and Johannes Grantz, managed to sneak out of the camp, using the darkness as cover, and make their way south towards the border.
-Their absence from the camp was soon discovered though, so a large manhunt conducted by the police in New Mexico, Texas, and Mexico, began.
-The Germans did not get very far: On November 3, a rancher and member of a posse named Bob Boyce spotted the escapees while he was guarding Gabaldon Canyon.
+On the night of November 1, 1942, Bruno Dathe, Willy Michel, Hermann Runne, and Johannes Grantz managed to sneak out of the camp, using the darkness as cover, and make their way south towards the border.
+Their absence from the camp was soon discovered, so a large manhunt conducted by the police in New Mexico, Texas, and Mexico began.
+The Germans did not get very far: On November 3, a rancher and member of a posse named Bob Boyce spotted the escapees while guarding Gabaldon Canyon.
 Boyce immediately sent word to the main body of the posse, which was under the command of Deputy Joe Nelson and consisted of about twenty-five men.
 After a little trailing, the posse found the Germans about fourteen miles south of the camp, on a hill inside the Lincoln National Forest.
 According to contemporary newspapers, the Germans were either bathing in a stream or sleeping on the grassy hill when the possemen rode up to them on horseback.
-It was thought that one of the escapees was armed with an automatic pistol but one of the escapees confirmed later in life that none of them were armed, as they had no access to any guns and had just run away.
+It was thought that one of the escapees was armed with an automatic pistol, but one of the escapees confirmed later in life that none of them were armed, as they had no access to any guns and had just run away.
 There was a brief shootout, resulting in the wounding of one of the Germans, but all were detained and quickly taken back to Fort Stanton.